LennyDuan/ProgrammingNotebook/terminal.md

 # Unix Terminal Tips

-Some useful tips for Unix Console/Terminal
+Some useful tips for Unix shell